Come Up from the Fields Father: Analysis

 The scholar Helen Vendler wrote in 2009 that the poem had barely received any critical attention "because it seems such a naive poem."
 She noted that some had previously considered that the poem represented Whitman recording an actual event.

 The letter which the family gets stands in sharp contrast to that which they would have wanted, a letter actually written by their son.
-According to the scholar Vanessa Steinroetter, as the family reads of the letter, the focus of "Come Up" shifts from the whole countryside around the farm to simply the letter.
+According to the scholar Vanessa Steinroetter, as the family reads the letter, the focus of "Come Up" shifts from the whole countryside around the farm to simply the letter.
 It leaves the mother grieving and no resolution in sight.
 Steinroetter wrote that the mother's unresolved grief separates the poem from contemporary ones with similar themes, because many of them ended with religious sentiments or the grieving returning to work or patriotic support as a way of resolution.
 English professor Timothy Sweet similarly notes how the mother does not move on from her son's death.
-Despite ideals with biblical roots that death could lead to a sort of "ritual reunification", here it causes "only disunity at even the most local level."
+Despite the—at the time widely held—traditional Christian belief that that death could lead to a sort of "ritual reunification", here it causes "only disunity at even the most local level."
 Steinroetter writes that Whitman's description of "flashes" of black ink from the letter swimming before the mother's eyes ties her emotional pain to her son's physical injury.

 This letter disrupts the "pastoral" farm scene that the family had been living in; Sweet highlighted how the poem emphasizes the Civil War's impact on the lives of ordinary Americans, as the family realize that their son had become "an innocent scapegoat."
 The Cambridge Companion to Walt Whitman notes the juxtaposition of two narrators throughout the poem, the family learning of the death of their son and an unknown sympathetic onlooker.

 Although the poem is titled after words directed to a father, its body focuses on the grief of a mother; indeed the father does not appear at all after being called.
 Price felt that one of the major aspects of the poem was absence, not only that of the father, but also of the son and smell of the farm.
 Additionally, the letter they receive was written by a "strange hand" and understates the severity of the news it delivers, saying, for instance, "At present low, but will soon be better".
-Price notes that when Whitman wrote similar letters to families, he could not see their reaction while in the poem the person who is unseen is the soldier and those writing the letter.
+Price notes that when Whitman, as a nurse, had written similar letters to families, he could not see their reaction while in the poem the person who is unseen is the soldier and those writing the letter.
 Whitman's choice to name the soldier 'Pete' could be in reference to the beginning of Whitman's relationship with Peter Doyle, which happened around the same time.
 It was uncommon for Whitman to name characters he wrote about, and Price theorizes the name reflects "the intensity of [Whitman's] emotions".